Residence Hall Facilities

 As one of only 11 community colleges in California to offer the residence hall option to its students, the College of the Redwoods is pleased to be able to give its residents the ease and convenience of on-campus living in a scenic, serene setting.
 The 150 students who choose the halls each year occupy Del Norte and Mendocino Halls that are located right on the edge of a magnificent redwood forest on the northeast corner of the campus.
 Mendocino Hall has rooms with doors opening to the outside, while Del Norte's room doors lead to an enclosed hallway.
 The rooms inside Mendocino and Del Norte are the same inside.The study hall is located on the second floor of Del Norte Hall.

 Double occupancy rooms are connected to one other neighboring room by a private bathroom.
 Rooms are furnished with a bed, a dresser, a desk, a vanity sink and mirror unit, and a large closet.
-Rooms are provided with basic cable TV service and internet access via WiFi.
+Rooms are provided with basic cable TV service (boxes available for check out in the Housing Office) and internet access via WiFi.
 And, while we are working diligently to upgrade our facilities and wiring to be able to handle the amazing increase in student requests to have more electronic equipment and phones available to them, we may not be able to meet all students' needs.
 Please be sure to inquire if you have concerns in this area.

 Shared (Common) Areas